aryanagn/Multiplayer_Game_Unity/README.md

 - Used Nodejs and worked with WebSockets.

-- I've learned cool stuffs about synchronizing A.I. over the network in real time.
-By doing this project, I have a multiplayer game template and you can use to make something simple, or something as complex as a massive multiplayer online game or MMO.
+- Synchronized A.I. over the network in real time.

-- All contributions are welcome.
+- I have a multiplayer game template and you can use to make something simple, or something as complex as a massive multiplayer online game or MMO.

 # Software required: Unity 5.3.1, Node 5.1.0, Brackets 1.6.or newer versions